 So why did I change?
 Honestly I’m struggling with social media & blogging lately, I love it but I hate it.
 And I’ve been feeling less like “MWL31” for a long time, it came with a lot of expectations and pressure & still a name change won’t solve that.

 But as soon as you publicly declare “I’m a christian, I believe in God” you suddenly have to live up to everyone else’s expectations of what a christian should be.
 I am me, that’s it, I don’t have to fit your mould of what you think I should be – I am simply me.

-Also, there is more to me than being a Mumma and a homemaker – yes both of those roles are incredibly important to me but it’s not all of me.
+Also, there is more to me than being a Mumma, wife and a homemaker – yes all of those roles are incredibly important to me but it’s not all of me.
 I figured staying under MWL31 was limiting to the content I could post… I am not saying my content is going to drastically change, but it makes me feel a bit more free to post about other things.